If you have any questions or would like to access our free counselling and support, please call us directly to discuss or make an appointment.

 Scared of affection

 Ethan learnt to internalise his emotions and fear.
 He wasn’t aggressive, he didn’t yell or swear or throw tantrums and as such, he could easily fly under the radar.
-It was hard to tell that on the inside, this innocent six year old was living in constant fear and couldn’t identify one person in his life that could keep him safe.
-The only indicator were his developmental delays in his speech and motor skills which were a direct result of his neglect and missed opportunities of learning.
+It was hard to tell that on the inside, this innocent eight year old was living in constant fear and couldn’t identify one person in his life that could keep him safe.
+The only indicators were his developmental delays in his speech and motor skills which were a direct result of his neglect and missed opportunities of learning.

 " Kids subjected to abuse often feel fearful or anxious about doing something wrong.
 They may become withdrawn, trying to shield themselves away from the possibility of doing something wrong and incurring further abuse. "